-The bond currents between the nearest neighbour sites are given by the expression:
+The bond current between the nearest neighbour sites in the $x$ direction is given by the expression:

-For a system with periodic boundary conditions along the transverse direction the current can depend only on the longitudinal direction.
+For the system in consideration, which has periodic boundary conditions along the transverse direction, the current is found to be the same along all longitudinal chains.
+Hence, the total current scales linearly with the transverse size of the system.
 At steady state one further expects the current to be the same on all bonds along the longitudinal axis.
-This has been checked to be true in the limit $\eta\rightarrow 0$.
+This has been numerically checked to be true strictly in the limit $\eta\rightarrow 0$.

-One can construct a phase diagram (FIG-\ref{pd}) from the $I-V$ characteristics (FIG-\ref{IV_Udep}) by tracking the breakdown $V_c\left(U\right)$.
-Within our scheme we find $V_c\left(U\right)$ to be independent of system size.